 While we welcome this development, we recognize that it will be unwieldy to lug the heavy base on the plane.
 In addition, the seat will not fit front to back on many airplanes when used with the base.
-While technically a passenger with this issue would have the right to be re-seated, in our experience sadly airlines sometimes refuse to do this.
-Therefore we would recommend buying an inexpensive infant seat and installing it without the base on an airplane, and leaving the Pipa Lite at home.
-Anyone who does want to bring this seat on an airplane with the base should call Nuna to get an updated FAA approval sticker and updated instructions, if the seat was purchased before these were included.
+While technically a passenger with this issue would have the right to be re-seated, in our experience, airlines may refuse to do this.
+We’d recommend buying an inexpensive rear facing only car seat for travel use and installing it without the base on an airplane, leave the Pipa Lite at home on airplane trips.
+Anyone who does want to bring this seat onto an airplane with the base should call Nuna to get an updated FAA approval sticker and updated instructions, if the seat was purchased before these were included.

 The Pipa Lite includes a substantial canopy.
 Fans of the Nuna Pipa dream drape may be disappointed to find that the dream drape is not available on the Pipa Lite.
 We found that the Pipa Lite’s canopy is so light that it had trouble staying up at times.

 The manual is quite thin and only includes instructions in English.
 The stickers on the seat are also only in English.
 The manual is clearly written, and we liked the design choice to put the words on the left side of the page with corresponding diagrams on the right side of the page.The manual clearly states Do not use without the base right on the front cover.
 We’re glad to see this key information in such a prominent loction since the base requirement is pretty unique.